sneppy/vue-pony/README.md

 class User extends api.Model
 {
 	// By default, Pony assigns an
-	// index to models equal to the
+	// index equal to the lowercase
-	// lowercase class name, `user`
+	// class name, `user` in this
-	// in this case.
+	// case.
 	// This index is used to build
 	// the resource URI.
+	// The default `index`, `uri`
+	// and `key` static methods can
+	// be overridden to reflect the
+	// actual endpoint.

 	// Static methods and properties
 	// are used to define relationships